jbakic/Shielded/README.md

     will stay as read when you commit.
 But, it is now a potential conflict.
     * Shield has various commutable operations defined in it.
 Appending to a sequence is commutable - if you do not touch the seq, it never conflicts.
-    Inserting into a tree also.
     Assigning a value to a Shielded<> by using Assign (which means, without reading the old value) is also commutable.
 * **Struct-based entities**: The Shielded<> generic class works best with structs.
 This way C# automatically does the required cloning for MVCC.
     * Shielded<> also works with class types, but in that case it only makes